 It holds a full liter, which should be enough to get you through a mid-length flight, and includes a micron water filter in the cap.
 Best of all, its flexible plastic folds down for easy storage in a pack, but stands up on its own when full.
 This bottle also makes a great companion for hiking or camping at your destination.

-Of course, your phone or tablet will need to be powered up.
+Of course, your phone or tablet will need to be powered up, and you’ll need a way to charge them again once they die.
 You’ve probably packed your charger, but not all planes have powered access for every seat (especially on domestic flying buses).
-The solution is a portable battery pack that can fully recharge your gadgets several times over.
+The solution is a portable battery bank that can fully recharge your gadgets several times over.

 But what about accessing all of these gadgets when you’re in the air?
 For avoiding uncomfortable dives beneath the seat in front of you or squeezing around fellow passengers to access overhead storage, we recommend the Genius Pack High Altitude Flight Bag.